minoluke/aso_sys/README.md

 - The `Dockerfile` installs all necessary dependencies, including:
   - Python 3.12
-  - Data science libraries like tsfresh, scikit-learn, and lightgbm
+  - Libraries like tsfresh, scikit-learn, and lightgbm
 - Ensure Docker is installed and running on your system before executing these steps.
 - For GPU support, modify the `Dockerfile` and ensure your environment has the necessary drivers and CUDA toolkit installed.
+- Now, only dummy data is provided in this repository due to the restriction on data redistribution.
+When running, please replace data/dummy_observation_data.dat with data/observation_data.dat.
+  - We are currently planning to add code to install actual Hi-net data.